 Rewards can be set up to be earned automatically by associating them with actions.
 An action is something that the user does that the system recognizes as having the potential for earning a reward.
 There some built-in actions for interacting with widgets:

-- Answering a Quiz correctly
+- Answering a quiz widget correctly

 - Reading an article